cparker73/csc300-software-dev/Assignment 9/README.md

 **Airline Boarding**

-The following program simulates an airline sales and boarding system.
+This program simulates an airline sales and boarding system.

 **Print Queue**